Mohammad Reyshahri: Career

-From 1984 to 1989, in prime minister Mir Hossein Mousavi's cabinet, Reyshahri served as the inaugural minister of intelligence.
-Into his tenure as minister of intelligence falls the case of Mehdi Hashemi.
+From 1984 to 1989, in Prime Minister Mir Hossein Mousavi's cabinet, Reyshahri served as the inaugural Minister of Intelligence and Security.
+He played a major role in defining and expanding the Ministry's role and remit, collaborating especially with the intelligence services of North Korea, Syria, Libya and South Yemen, which supported Iran during its war with Iraq.
+Into his tenure also falls the case of Mehdi Hashemi.
 Reyshahri executed Hashemi two days ahead of schedule on 28 September 1987, so that Reyshahri would not need to follow a letter written by Ayatollah Khomeini on 28 September in which he informed Reyshahri that the sentence had been commuted to internal exile.